theRealAph/ScopeLocals/README.md

   order state will be read and updated.

   Such problems are possible even with a well-defined API like the `Server` example.
-If the `DBDriver` accidentally reset the permissions to `NONE` the error would only appear the next time the business logic tried to perform a database operation.
+For example, if the `DBDriver` accidentally reset the permissions to `NONE` the error would only appear the next time the business logic tried to perform a database operation.

-  Class `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we usually need.
+  The `ThreadLocal` API was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we usually need.
 Data is able to flow in either direction between a caller and called method.
 This generality may be needed for a few difficult cases.
 However, in the worst case, programming